aspose-diagram/Aspose.Diagram-Products/diagram/en/java/create/html/_index.md

 {{% blocks/products/pf/agp/text %}}

- Just make sure that system have Microsoft Windows or a compatible OS with .NET Framework, .NET Core, Windows Azure, Mono Platforms as well as development environment like Microsoft Visual Studio.
+ Aspose.Diagram for Java supports on all major platforms and Operating Systems.
+Please make sure that you have the following prerequisites.

 {{% /blocks/products/pf/agp/text %}}